| Basic html tags

 Surround the words with html tags to create a paragraph break between

-Notice that we didn't include an align="left" command in our <p>
+Notice that we didn't include an alignment attribute in our <H3> or <p>

 otherwise specified.